Additional configuration information

 - Example 3: Importing a CSV file exported from the Exchange admin center

-You want to migrate 3 mailboxes from an IMAP server to your Office 365 tenant using CodeTwo software.
+You want to migrate 3 mailboxes from an IMAP server to your Exchange environment using CodeTwo software.
 For that purpose, you created a CSV file in Notepad (or similar text editor) that contains the data required by the program.
 The file has the following entries (Fig. 8.):